Alex Golesh: Personal life

+Born in Moscow, Golesh moved to the United States as a child, growing up in Brooklyn, New York and Dublin, Ohio.
+He was a three-year letter winner on the football team at Dublin Scioto High School.
+Golesh and his wife, Alexis, have a daughter and a son, Corbin and Barrett.

 Coaching career

 Golesh began his coaching career as an assistant coach working with the defensive line at Westerville Central High School in Ohio, whose football program was in its first year.
 He was later hired as a student assistant at Ohio State in 2004 where he earned his degree in 2006.
 He also spent time coaching at Northern Illinois and Oklahoma State as a graduate assistant.

 Toledo

 Golesh was hired as the running backs coach and recruiting coordinator at Toledo in 2009 working under Tim Beckman, who he also worked under at Oklahoma State as a defensive graduate assistant.
 He was later shifted to the tight ends coach in 2010.
 Golesh aided the Toledo program in securing the No. 1 recruiting class in the Mid-American Conference in consecutive years.

 Illinois

 Golesh followed Beckman to Illinois in 2012, working once again as the tight ends coach and recruiting coordinator.
 He also added running backs coach duties in 2014 and was later promoted to special teams coordinator in 2015.